cs3157/recitations/C-Git/git.md

 step back to an earlier version.
 To facilitate this, git needs you to take periodic snapshots of your code, called 'commits' in git parlance.

-Also, in this class, we require that you make git commits to get full credit for your work.
-We do this because in industry, you will without a doubt be using version control.
+In this class, we require that you make git commits to get full credit for your work.
+We want you to learn git because in industry, you will without a doubt be using version control.

-## Configuration: ##
+## Configuration ##

 You need to set your name and email so that your commits are associated with your identity: